 Paula on the Pacific

-On the drive back to Seattle we drove the north route and visited the pine forests of the north of the park, which were different and also beautiful.
+On the drive back to Seattle, we took the northern route and visited the pine forests in the northern part of the park.
+These forests were different yet equally beautiful.

 River near Sol Duc Falls